1963 U.S. Open (golf): Final round

 Cupit owned the 54-hole lead by a stroke over Palmer, Tony Lema, and Walter Burkemo, with Boros in a group three behind.
 Boros recorded two birdies on his final three holes to post a 72 and 293 total.
 Cupit still held the lead until a double-bogey on the 17th dropped him into a tie with Boros and Palmer.
 He then missed a 12 ft putt for birdie at the last that would have won the championship.
+Playing several groups in front of the final group of Jacky Cupit and Dow Finsterwald, Paul Harney came to the 18th hole at 9-over and went over the back of the green in two.
+Harney then chipped to some 11 feet below the hole and left his par putt one roll short dead center.
+Had that putt dropped, he would've been in the playoff the next day with Cupit, Palmer and Boros.